 My friend, Rick, was born and raised in Harpswell, Maine.
-He started lobstering at the age of 10, when he’d ride down to his rick hskiff with bait bags hanging off the handlebars.
+He started lobstering at the age of 10, when he’d ride down to his skiff with bait bags hanging off the handlebars.

 After graduating from Mt.
 Ararat a few years ahead of me, he worked at Bath Iron Works for 16 years.
 Then he left to serve as caretaker for a large, Cundy’s Harbor property.
 He does everything there – maintaining the buildings and boats, harvesting timber, landscaping.
 On top of that, he runs a successful lobster business.